 - Software and Application Information.
 What software (and versions) are installed; how the software is configured; when the software was installed; who has access to the software; how the software is performing; frequency of software application use; what features and modules are turned on or off in software applications; device personalization and preference settings; and application usage patterns;

 - Demographic information, or statistical or aggregated information.
 Block 64 may derive non-personal statistical or aggregated data from personal information.
 For example, the Company may aggregate personal information to calculate the percentage of users accessing a software application feature;

 - Technical Information.
 The device types you operate, time zone setting, and hardware or data storage details recorded at the operating system level of endpoint devices;

 - Usage details.
 Details of the Customer’s access to and use of software including location data, logs, and other communication data; including software dependencies and network traversal patterns; and

 - Hardware and Device information.
-The Company may collect information about the Customer’s hardware and internet connection, including the device’s unique device identifier, IP address, operating system, browser type and network information
+Block 64 may collect information about the Customer’s hardware and internet connection, including the device’s unique device identifier, IP address, operating system, browser type and network information

-The Company uses the Information it collects about the Customer to provide the Company’s Software and Services including:
+Block 64 uses information it collects about the Customer to provide Software and Services including:

 - IT asset management;

 - Improve cyber and data security;